Scapegoating: Scapegoat theory of intergroup conflict

 The scapegoat theory of intergroup conflict provides an explanation for the correlation between times of relative economic despair and increases in prejudice and violence toward outgroups.
 Studies of anti-black violence (racist violence) in the southern United States between 1882 and 1930 show a correlation between poor economic conditions and outbreaks of violence (e.g. lynchings) against black people.
 The correlation between the price of cotton (the principal product of the area at that time) and the number of lynchings of black men by whites ranged from −0.63 to −0.72, suggesting that a poor economy induced white people to take out their frustrations by attacking an outgroup.

+In Holocaust studies, scapegoating is considered a key propaganda technique used by the Nazis in the lead up to the mass killings of Jews.

 Scapegoating as a group necessitates that ingroup members settle on one specific target to blame for their problems.

 In management, scapegoating is a known practice in which a lower staff employee is blamed for the mistakes of senior executives.
 This is often due to lack of accountability in upper management.

 Scapegoat mechanism

-Literary critic and philosopher Kenneth Burke first coined and described the expression scapegoat mechanism in his books Permanence and Change (1935), and A Grammar of Motives (1945).
+Literary critic and philosopher Kenneth Burke coined and described the expression scapegoat mechanism in his books Permanence and Change (1935), and A Grammar of Motives (1945).
 These works influenced some philosophical anthropologists, such as Ernest Becker and René Girard.

 Girard developed the concept much more extensively as an interpretation of human culture.
 In Girard's view, it is humankind, not God, who has need for various forms of atoning violence.
 Humans are driven by desire for that which another has or wants (mimetic desire).
 This causes a triangulation of desire and results in conflict between the desiring parties.
 This mimetic contagion increases to a point where society is at risk; it is at this point that the scapegoat mechanism is triggered.
 This is the point where one person is singled out as the cause of the trouble and is expelled or killed by the group.
 This person is the scapegoat.
 Social order is restored as people are contented that they have solved the cause of their problems by removing the scapegoated individual, and the cycle begins again.

 Scapegoating serves as a psychological relief for a group of people.
 Girard contends that this is what happened in the narrative of Jesus of Nazareth, the central figure in Christianity.
 The difference between the scapegoating of Jesus and others, Girard believes, is that in the resurrection of Jesus from the dead, he is shown to be an innocent victim; humanity is thus made aware of its violent tendencies and the cycle is broken.
 Thus Girard's work is significant as a reconstruction of the Christus Victor atonement theory.